What Is Infidelity?

-It is much more dangerous for a marriage should your spouse connect with someone emotionally than physically.
+It is much more dangerous to a marriage if your spouse connects with someone emotionally rather than physically.
 Anyone who finds himself or herself drawn to another person on an emotional level should consider the possible consequences of such an affair.
 Emotional affairs are just as likely to lead to divorce and physical affairs.

 An emotional affair is the expression of the need or desire to be absent from one’s primary relationship without having to actually leave it, however, it’s common for emotional affairs to turn physical.

 While it is healthy and normal for people to have friendships outside the marriage with men and women, an emotional affair threatens the emotional bond between spouses.
-Friendships are based on attraction, in that we are drawn to various qualities of our friends.
+Friendships are based on attraction.
+We are drawn to the various qualities of our friends.